Asian shares slide as Chinese growth data disappoints

 Treasury yields rose following the much stronger-than-expected report on retail sales.
 The yield on the 10-year note climbed to 1.60% early Monday from 1.57% late Friday.

-The price of benchmark U.S. oil rose $1.23 to $83.51 per barrel in electronic trading on the New York Mercantile Exchange.
+The price of benchmark U.S. oil rose 93 cents to $83.21 per barrel in electronic trading on the New York Mercantile Exchange.
 It surged 1.2% to $82.28 per barrel on Friday, continuing a powerful run that has sent it up more than 70% this year and fanned worries about high inflation.

 Credit: Koji Sasahara